Apollo-Protocol/terms-of-reference/terms-of-reference/1-executive-board.md

 The board is required to fulfil all of these requirements as a collective with individuals either taking a greater responsibility for a particular task or a formal nominated responsibility to lead that activity area.

-a.
-Increase awareness and engagement within the Apollo Protocol Stakeholder Groups, primarily through sharing relevant updates with your respective industries.
+1. Increase awareness and engagement within the Apollo Protocol Stakeholder Groups, primarily through sharing relevant updates with your respective industries.

-b.
-Advocate for the Apollo Protocol approach including its operating principles for your own activities.
+2. Advocate for the Apollo Protocol approach including its operating principles for your own activities.

-c.
-Increase awareness of the Apollo Protocol's Working Groups and their outputs, primarily through sharing relevant updates with your professional networks, relevant domain areas and by promoting its membership.
+3. Increase awareness of the Apollo Protocol's Working Groups and their outputs, primarily through sharing relevant updates with your professional networks, relevant domain areas and by promoting its membership.

-d.
-Take part in Apollo Protocol activities, events and communication channels to promote and raise awareness.
+4. Take part in Apollo Protocol activities, events and communication channels to promote and raise awareness.

-e.
-Explore and pursue funding opportunities and contributions on behalf of the Apollo Protocol Executive Team including but not limited to:
+5. Explore and pursue funding opportunities and contributions on behalf of the Apollo Protocol Executive Team including but not limited to:

-i.
-Development of core programme tools to support all Forum Working Group and Protocol Working Group activities.
+    1. Development of core programme tools to support all Forum Working Group and Protocol Working Group activities.

-ii.
-Hosting of infrastructure and programme tools to support all Forum Working Group and Protocol Working Group activities.
+    2. Hosting of infrastructure and programme tools to support all Forum Working Group and Protocol Working Group activities.

-iii.
-Enablement of Forum Working Group activities.
+    3. Enablement of Forum Working Group activities.

-f.
-Generate new working groups and sub-committees to create new activities to enable the mission and vision.
+6. Generate new working groups and sub-committees to create new activities to enable the mission and vision.
 This could be convening a tactical fundraising committee for specific objectives such as enabling responsibilities in part e.

-g.
-Development and upkeep of a communication strategy for the overall initiative, including the coordination of working group communications plans and activities with external stakeholder organisations.
+7. Development and upkeep of a communication strategy for the overall initiative, including the coordination of working group communications plans and activities with external stakeholder organisations.

-h.
-Management and up-versioning all terms of reference, including the agreement of the Executive Board's own terms of reference.
+8. Management and up-versioning all terms of reference, including the agreement of the Executive Board's own terms of reference.

-i.
-Ensure all activities align with policy, standards and other initiatives by having a connected engagement approach.
+9. Ensure all activities align with policy, standards and other initiatives by having a connected engagement approach.

-j.
-Manage requests for new working group activities (e.g. Protocol Working Group and Forum Working Group(s)).
+10. Manage requests for new working group activities (e.g. Protocol Working Group and Forum Working Group(s)).

-k.
-Management of membership requests for the Executive Board, Protocol Working Group and Steering Group.
+11. Management of membership requests for the Executive Board, Protocol Working Group and Steering Group.

-l.
-Management and up-versioning overall documentation.
+12. Management and up-versioning overall documentation.

-m.
-Management of confidential information of commercial sensitivity and confidential information relating to the initiatives operational capabilities and personnel information.
+13. Management of confidential information of commercial sensitivity and confidential information relating to the initiatives operational capabilities and personnel information.
 Board members are expected to maintain strict confidentiality with respect to this information, not disclosing any information, either during or after their term to any unauthorised third party.
 Board members are expected to ensure that any confidential materials are securely stored and disposed of appropriately.
 Failure to adhere to these confidentiality expectations may result in revocation of board membership and/or legal action as per the applicable laws and regulations.

 We are grateful to all individuals who are contributing their time with the initiative.
 Your support is invaluable, and together are committed to support you in return for your efforts whilst you remain a member of the Executive Board.
 Whilst these may seem small tokens of appreciation, we hope they express our gratitude via: